nrfconnect/sdk-nrf/applications/nrf_desktop/doc/usb_state.rst

 nRF Desktop Central
 -------------------

-The nRF Desktop Central device can use either a single HID-class USB instance or a number of instances equal to that specified in the :kconfig:option:`CONFIG_BT_MAX_PAIRED` option.
+The nRF Desktop Central device can use either a single HID-class USB instance or a number of instances equal to that specified in the :ref:`CONFIG_DESKTOP_HID_DONGLE_BOND_COUNT <config_desktop_app_options>` option.
 If only one instance is used, reports from all Peripherals connected to the Central are forwarded to the same instance.
 In other cases, reports from each of the bonded peripherals are forwarded to a dedicated HID-class USB instance.
 The same instance is used after reconnection.